-Name Relationship Director and managers The Bank's director and managers Taishin Financial Holding The Bank's related party in substance (as the Bank's corporate director before June 19, 2020) Taishin International Bank The subsidiary of Bank's related party in substance (owned by the same parent company before June 19, 2020) Chunghwa Post Co., Ltd. The Bank's corporate director (as the Bank's related party since June 19, 2020) The Export-Import Bank Its director is the Bank's corporate director Land Bank Its director is the Bank's corporate director Taiwan Business Bank Its director is the Bank's corporate director Taichung Commercial Bank Co., Ltd. Its director is the spouse of the Bank's manager Taiwan High Speed Rail Corporation Its director is the Bank's corporate director Yang Ming Marine Transport Corporation Its director is the Bank's corporate director China Airlines, Ltd. Its director is the Bank's corporate director Unity OPTO Technology Co., Ltd. Its director is the Bank's corporate director Powertec Electronical Corporation Its director is the Bank's corporate director CSBC Corporation Its director is the Bank's corporate director United Renewable Energy Co., Ltd. Its director is the Bank's corporate director Kaohsiung Rapid Transit Corporation Its director is the Bank's corporate director Lungteh Shipbuilding Co., Ltd. Its director is the Bank's corporate director EirGenix, Inc. Its director is the Bank's corporate director Others Other related parties (IAS 24 "Related Party Disclosures)
+Name Relationship Director and managers The Bank's director and managers Taishin Financial Holding The Bank's related party in substance Taishin International Bank The subsidiary of Bank's related party in substance Chunghwa Post Co., Ltd. The Bank's corporate director The Export-Import Bank Its director is the Bank's corporate director Land Bank Its director is the Bank's corporate director Taiwan Business Bank Its director is the Bank's corporate director Taichung Commercial Bank Co., Ltd. Its director is the spouse of the Bank's manager Taiwan High Speed Rail Corporation Its director is the Bank's corporate director Yang Ming Marine Transport Corporation Its director is the Bank's corporate director Unity OPTO Technology Co., Ltd. Its director is the Bank's corporate director Powertec Electronical Corporation Its director is the Bank's corporate director CSBC Corporation Its director is the Bank's corporate director Kaohsiung Rapid Transit Corporation Its director is the Bank's corporate director China Airlines, Ltd. Its director is the Bank's corporate director Lungteh Shipbuilding Co., Ltd. Its director is the Bank's corporate director Others Other related parties (IAS 24 "Related Party Disclosures)